nairachiclana/ML_and_Survival-BreastCancer-TFG-/README.md

 - `Datos-analisis`contains the evaluation of the stratifications using statistical methods.
 - `Modelos ML` contains the data replication, the overview of performance in survival and classification models using mlr, and finally the exploration of probabilistic classification models using h2o.

-*ShinyApp* folder contains the code of an interface made for showing the survival curves resulting of the parameters given as input.
+*ShinyApp* folder contains the code of an interface made for showing the survival curves (for each posible hormonotherapy treatment) resulting of the parameters given as input.